IPL 2025, PBKS vs DC: Play in Dharamsala cancelled due to security concerns - IPL 2025, PBKS vs DC: Play in Dharamsala cancelled due to security concerns BusinessToday

 The IPL 2025 match between Punjab Kings and Delhi Capitals at Himachal Pradesh Cricket Stadium in Dharamsala on Thursday (May 8) has been canceled due to security concerns.

 As per reports, IPL authorities have requested the evacuation of the stadium for security reasons, with both teams being instructed to leave the HPCA Stadium.

-The BCCI has not yet officially confirmed this development.
+BCCI secretary Devajit Saikia has issued an official statement regarding the cancellation of the Punjab Kings (PBKS) vs Delhi Capitals (DC) fixture in the Indian Premier League 2025 (IPL 2025).
+Match 58, which was scheduled to take place at the Himachal Pradesh Cricket Association Stadium in Dharamsala, had to be called off due to attacks from Pakistan in various parts of India.

+The escalating tensions between the two nations following Pakistan's attacks in Jammu, including the airport, have led to the unfortunate decision to cancel the match.
+Rockets were fired at Jammu from across the International Border on Thursday, prompting the IPL governing council to prioritize the safety of all involved and suspend the game midway.
+This information was communicated by Devajit Saikia in a media release.

 Pakistan's reported targeting of the Jammu region, including its airport with loitering munitions, led to Indian Air Defence units responding.
 In response, the Jammu and Kashmir administration has imposed a complete blackout in the Jammu region, with sirens being heard throughout the area.
 A similar blackout has been enforced in Amritsar, Punjab.